 Participant rules for the Tarawera Ultramarathon are posted online.
 These posted rules also apply to the 100 Mile Endurance Run.
 The additional rules below relate specifically to the 100 miler.

 All 100-mile runners will be required to carry compulsory gear for the duration of the race.
 A compulsory gear inspection will need to be completed at the athlete check-in before you can collect your race bib.
 The compulsory gear is:

 – Thermal gloves

-– Waterproof jacket (seam-sealed)
+– Waterproof jacket (seam-sealed + hooded)

 – Mobile Phone – charged in a waterproof container

-Pacers are companion runners that can accompany a 100 Miler entrant from various points to the finish-line in Rotorua.
+Pacers are companion runners that can accompany a 100 Miler runner from various points.
+Please check the Aid Station table above for the Pacer pick-up locations.
 Pacers run for free.
 The Pacers role is to accompany their runner to provide moral support, pacing advice and companionship in the latter stages of the event.

 - Pacers may not carry extra water, food or equipment for runners.

 - With the exception of an emergency or medical situation, Pacers cannot provide any material or physical assistance to their runners.